 How to Apply Self-Tanner on the Face

 The correct way to apply self-tanner to your face depends on the formula you’re using.
 If you’re using tanning drops, like the L’Oréal Paris Sublime Bronze Self Tanning Facial Drops, simply mix about eight drops into your moisturizer and apply to your skin as you normally would.
-If you’re using a tanning lotion, like the St.Tropez Gradual Tan Classic Face Lotion, apply it to clean, dry skin as if it were a regular moisturizer.
 If you prefer a mist formula, like the L’Oréal Paris Sublime Bronze Self-Tanning Facial Mist, simply saturate a cotton pad with the product and sweep it across your face.

 She also suggests being mindful about getting self-tanner in your hair or brows.
 “If you have bleached blonde or gray hair, always apply a little moisturizer around your hairline to achieve a natural finish,” says Evans.
 “Self-tanner can stain bleached and gray hair.
 And if you have very fair eyebrows, wipe with a cotton swab to prevent any unwanted staining.”

-After you’re done, your tan will develop over the next four to six hours (depending on the specific product).
-To maintain your glow, incorporate your facial self-tanner into your routine two to three times a week.
+After you’re done applying your self-tanner, your tan will develop over the next four to six hours (depending on the specific product).
+To maintain your glow, incorporate your facial self-tanner into your routine two to three times a week or as directed.